What does a provider do?

 An attending, ambulatory care is responsible for providing patient care, supporting ongoing treatment of health issues, and managing recovery through coordinating with attending physicians or other medical professionals.
 They evaluate medical records, including history and consultation purposes, develop a necessary care plan, keep an accurate medical chart, and schedule laboratory tests and follow-up as needed.
 An attending, ambulatory care must have extensive knowledge of the medical principles and disciplines to monitor the patients' condition and observe medical measures.

-There are some key differences in responsibilities as well.
-For example, a provider responsibilities require skills like "healthcare," "mental health," "social work," and "excellent interpersonal."
+There are some key differences in the responsibilities of each position.
+For example, provider responsibilities require skills like "healthcare," "mental health," "social work," and "excellent interpersonal."
 Meanwhile a typical attending, ambulatory care has skills in areas such as "quality care," "good judgment," "senior care," and "cleanliness."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Also called childcare workers, childcare attendants attend to children at private households, schools, businesses, and childcare institutions.
 Childcare attendants dress, bathe, feed, and oversee children.
 They manage and monitor children's safety in whatever way.
 It is part of their duties and responsibilities to organize learning activities and enforce a curriculum that allows children to explore their interests.
 They have to be equipped with necessary skills like decision making, communication, monitoring, being patient, and being enthusiastic.

-But both careers also use different skills, according to real provider resumes.
-While provider responsibilities can utilize skills like "patients," "healthcare," "patient care," and "mental health," some child care attendants use skills like "front desk," "clean environment," "administer medications," and "cardiopulmonary resuscitation cpr."
+Each career also uses different skills, according to real provider resumes.
+While provider responsibilities can utilize skills like "patients," "healthcare," "patient care," and "mental health," child care attendants use skills like "front desk," "clean environment," "administer medications," and "cardiopulmonary resuscitation cpr."

 Child care attendants may earn a lower salary than providers, but child care attendants earn the most pay in the education industry with an average salary of $29,428.
-On the other side of things, providers receive higher paychecks in the health care industry where they earn an average of $55,214.
+On the other hand, providers receive higher pay in the health care industry, where they earn an average salary of $55,214.child care attendants earn similar levels of education than providers in general.
+They're 3.5% less likely to graduate with a Master's Degree and 0.4% less likely to earn a Doctoral Degree.Provider vs. Home care attendant

 A home care attendant is a health care worker whose primary job is to provide care and assistance to the elderly and people with disabilities.
 Your day-to-day duties will include monitoring and recording the condition of patients, performing housekeeping and laundry, and providing personal care services such as dressing and bathing.
 In addition, you will assist patients in caring for themselves by teaching them how to use a walker, cane, and personal hygiene equipment.
 As a home care attendant, you are also expected to adhere to asepsis procedures and standards to maintain a secure, healthy, and safe environment.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from provider resumes include skills like "healthcare," "mental health," "customer service," and "social work," whereas a home care attendant might be skilled in "home health," "cleanliness," "care plan," and "senior care. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from provider resumes include skills like "healthcare," "mental health," "customer service," and "social work," whereas a home care attendant is more likely to list skills in "home health," "cleanliness," "care plan," and "senior care. "

 Home health aides are healthcare professionals who are responsible for providing support and personal services to patients.
 These aides are required to monitor their patients by observing the physical and mental condition of their patients.
 They must provide services such as housekeeping and laundry, buying food and other household requirements, and preparing and serving meals and snacks.
 Home health aides must also help the family members of their patients by teaching them the appropriate ways to lift, turn, and re-position their positions.